kocienda/Any/README.md

 ## Optimization

-As I studied this code, I thought of two possible improvements, which I've implemented in a class called `Cyto::Any` in `cyto-any.h` in this repository.
+As I studied this code, I thought of two possible improvements, which I've implemented in a class called `Cyto::Any`.
+See `cyto-any.h` in this repository.

 1. <a name="optimization-1">The</a> addition of Action functions for values that are trivial in one of two ways.
 If a value is [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable), it can be copied and moved with `memcpy`.
 If a value is [_TriviallyDestructible_](https://en.cppreference.com/w/cpp/types/is_destructible), its destructor function does no work.
 In effect, this creates an third _trivial/internal_ code path in addition to small/internal and large/external.